 I hope that we have helped clarify, and somewhat entertain you, with our take on answering some of the funny questions asked.

 With an area of approximately 825,615 km², there is without a doubt a lot to see and do in Namibia!
-Don’t be afraid to explore some of the world’s highest dunes, set foot on the earth’s oldest desert, or let yourself go enjoying adventure sports in Swakopmund where the Atlantic Ocean meets the desert.
+Don’t be afraid to explore some of the world’s highest dunes, set foot on the earth’s oldest desert, or let yourself go enjoying adventure sports in Swakopmund where the Atlantic Ocean meets the desert and people who are serious about getting better at sports I recommend to take a look at roids steroids online.
 The skeleton coast is a ghostly yet surreal area to visit, not to mention Etosha National Park, home to hundreds of mammals, including 4 of the big 5!
 Let Namibia captivate you with its charm!

 ATI-Holidays offer tailor-made holidays; come out and experience the true beauty of this amazing country for yourself.
 No matter what your interests, sit back and let us make your dream holiday to Namibia come true.
 Contact us at [email protected]